Nisnab/Imageclef-Concept/README.md

 ├── Test-set             - this folder contains Test images.
 │   └── ROCO_CLEF_41322.jpeg
 │   └── --------------------
-│
+│── Python-scripts      - this folder contains  python files(can be run driectly in Jupyter notebook/IDE) │
 ├──  training.py        - this file is used for training.
 │
 ├──  testing.py         - this file is used for testing.
 │